3 Principles of application testing that can increase mobile app sales up to 26%QA

 – Ask your clients for future adjustments they would like to see

-Here at TestArmy, we carried out tests for a tourist website that brings trip offers to almost every corner of the world.
+Here at TestArmy, we carried out application testing for a tourist website that brings trip offers to almost every corner of the world.
 The entire portal was good and transparent in the eyes of users (people who bought from them in the previous year).
 However, among the many interesting opinions, we came across some common needs that users told us they were searching for on tourist portals.

 Users mentioned they would like to be able to search for places based on elements like: distance from the beach, city, availability of wifi and equipment that is available at the location.
 Unfortunately, our client’s current search engine made it impossible to search based on additional criteria.
 But information like this helps you tailor future products to your customers needs.